Do you need to comply with ADA, Section 508 or WCAG 2.1 to make your website accessible to the public? Don't know where to start? Let's talk!

 We are glad you asked.
 The process is simple, and we are here to help you from start to finish!

-After accessiBe is installed on your website, their AI-powered tool will scan your website and use contextual understanding, image recognition, and OCR to address the complex accessibility requirements needed for screen readers and keyboard navigation adjustments.
+After accessiBe is installed on your website (or landing page), their AI-powered tool will scan your website and use contextual understanding, image recognition, and OCR to address the complex accessibility requirements needed for screen readers and keyboard navigation adjustments.
 Their system will rescan your website every 24 hours to ensure you maintain compliance, even after you make design changes, add new pages, or change your navigation.
 Within 24-48 hours of installing the snippet of code on your website, accessiBe will have made your entire website 100% compliant and you will receive an accessibility statement!
+This will definitely help improve the user experience of your website!

 We are often asked if accessiBe will change something on the website, especially in the context of search engine optimization. accessiBe will not change anything for the majority of users.
 It will only become activated when turned on via the interface, or a screen-reader if the user is blind, as an overlay to your website and only to that visitor's specific session.
 Therefore, accessiBe will not affect your design, user-interface, or performance.
 The entire process is automated, from remediation to becoming compliant.
+Some of the websites in our website design portfolio even have accessiBe installed for you to try it out.
 Additionally, accessiBe doesn't collect user data, which means the service won't affect your GDPR compliance.

 According to Title I of the Americans With Disabilities Act (ADA), private clubs and religious organizations are exempt from the ADA's requirements, so their websites are also exempt.
 A number of other parts of the ADA provide exemptions for small businesses employing fewer than 15 people, but it is unclear whether these exemptions apply to websites.
 It is the responsibility of any business, regardless of its size, to make all reasonable efforts to accommodate customers with disabilities, but the ADA fails to provide further clarification regarding what is considered reasonable.